Welcome to the LaTeX Cookbook!

 - Add a bibliography, a glossary, and an index

 - Create colorful graphics including diagrams, flow charts, bar charts, trees, plots in 2d – and 3d, time lines, and mind maps

 - Solve typical tasks for various sciences including math, physics, chemistry, electrotechnics, and computer science

 - Optimize PDF output and enrich it with meta data, annotations, popups, animations, and fill-in fields

 The author Stefan Kottwitz studied mathematics in Jena and Hamburg.
 He works as network and IT security engineer both for Lufthansa Industry Solutions and for Eurowings Aviation.

 For many years, he has been providing LaTeX support on online forums.
 He maintains the web forums LaTeX.org and goLaTeX.de and the Q&A sites TeXwelt.de and TeXnique.fr.
 He runs the TeX graphics gallery sites TeXample.net and PGFplots.net, the TeXdoc.org service and CTAN LaTeX software mirrors.
 He is a moderator of the TeX Stack Exchange site and on matheplanet.com.
 He publishes ideas and news from the TeX world on his blogs LaTeX.net and TeX.co.
-Before this book, he authored the LaTeX Beginner’s Guide in 2011 with Packt Publishing.
+He also authored the LaTeX Beginner’s Guide with Packt Publishing, second edition in 2021.